claresudbery/clare-wiki-ably/pages/think/events/workshops/energisers-warmups.md

 - Think about what zone / frame of mind you want people to be in
 - Gauge the room.
 Some groups love wacky icebreakers, some are completely turned off by them

-## Simple icebreakers

-- stand back to back, one describes a picture, the other draws it.
-- Draw a picture of your worst fear.
+## Getting to know each other

 - Write down something nobody knows about you, then we have to guess which one is who.
+    - In person this goes on folded pieces of paper.
+Remotely you can use a spreadsheet and just agree to not pay attention to who's writing what.
+The more people, the less likely people will register who wrote what.
 - Use paper and crayons (and glue and whatever else you want to give them) to introduce yourself.
-- If still stuck for ideas, just google "icebreakers"
-- Use https://really.boring.website/ to play a game
 - Split into pairs and share something small you find satisfying, eg cycling over crunchy Autumn leaves.
 Then share your partner's satisfying thing with the rest of the group.
 - In groups of 3, design a superhero.
-You get to choose one super power reach and combine them into one hero.
+You get to choose one super power each and combine them into one hero.
 Draw a collaborative picture of the result.
 - Say three surprising things about yourself, then everybody asks you lots of questions to find out which one's false.
+- Get everyone to paste a baby pic of themselves into a spreadsheet (give them a few days to get this part done).
+    - Then everyone has to guess who's who.

+## Simple icebreakers

+- stand back to back, one describes a picture, the other draws it.
+- If still stuck for ideas, just google "icebreakers"
+- Use https://really.boring.website/ to play a game

 ## Links to Games Elsewhere